gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * Removed `FunctionalSourceSet.copy()`

-### Updated default Scala Zinc compiler version for Play applications
+### Updated default Scala Zinc compiler version

-The default version of the Scala Zinc compiler used for Play applications has changed from 0.3.0 to 0.3.5.3.
+The default version of the Scala Zinc compiler has changed from 0.3.5.3 to 0.3.7.

 ### Changes to source set handling of binaries